ogradyc01/GoldenCheetah/Main-Page_Table-of-contents.md

 Main Page: Table of contents (Version 3.1)
 ***
-Here you find all Wiki pages of the 'User's Guide' in a structured order:
+Here you find all Wiki pages of the 'User's Guide' in a TOC style:

 ## Introduction